laravel/socialite/README.md

     'redirect' => 'http://your-callback-url',
 ],
 ```

+If you specify a relative path starting with a slash for the `redirect` variable (e.g. /foo/bar), it will be resolved to a fully qualified URL.

 ### Basic Usage

 Next, you are ready to authenticate users!
 You will need two routes: one for redirecting the user to the OAuth provider, and another for receiving the callback from the provider after authentication.
 We will access Socialite using the `Socialite` facade: